Sialitech/label-siali/docs/source/guide/install.md

 ```

 ### Run with Docker Compose
-Use Docker Compose to serve Label Studio at `http://localhost:8080`.
+Use Docker Compose to serve Siali Label at `http://localhost:8080`.
 You must use Docker Compose version 1.25.0 or higher.

-Start Label Studio:
+Start Siali Label:
 ```bash
 docker-compose up -d
 ```

-This starts Label Studio with a PostgreSQL database backend.
+This starts Siali Label with a PostgreSQL database backend.
 You can also use a PostgreSQL database without Docker Compose.
 See [Set up database storage](storedata.html).

-### Install Label Studio without internet access
+### Install Siali Label without internet access
 Download label-studio docker image (host with internet access and docker):
 ```bash
 docker pull heartexlabs/label-studio:latest